 Now it time time for us to explore various products in Cloud Foundry :

 |Cloud Foundry||Pivotal Web Services (PWS)||Pivotal Web Services – E||Pivotal Cloud Foundry (PCF)|

 |Open source||Offered by Pivotal on top of Cloud Foundry||Enterprise PWS||The commercial product offered by Cloud Foundry|

 |Set up and run on PaaS||Public CF PaaS||An instance of PCF hosted by Pivotal||Run private PaaS in-house or create public PaaS|

 |No paid support||Hosted on top of AWS||Sophisticated Web console|

 Pivotal Cloud Foundry is the unified, multi-cloud platform to run enterprise apps.
 Customer values are delivered quickly and consistently everywhere with this.
 Provides security to the systems and data by continuously updating the platforms and patch within hours .

 It can reliably run all your apps at cloud scale , it can reduce cost by refreshing your legacy stack .

 What Is the Cloud Foundry Architecture ?

-Cloud Foundry provides an open architecture with a choice of clouds, an application services and developer frameworks .
-Let us have a look on the various Cloud Foundry components now :
+Cloud Foundry provides an open architecture with a choice of clouds, application services, and developer frameworks .
+Let us have a look at the various Cloud Foundry components now :